 METHODOLOGY

 A multi-stage sampling technique was used to select the sample farmers as respondents.
 Bundi district was selected purposively for the study as the district has maximum number of farmers who cultivate black gram.
 Bundi district comprises of five blocks viz.
-Bundi, Nainwa, Hindoli, Keshoraipatan , Talera.
+Bundi, Nainwa, Hindoli, Keshoraipatan and Talera.
 Out of these Bundi, Nainwa and Hindoli blocks was selected purposely as having highest growing farmers of blackgram.
-From the total, seven villages was selected as having maximum number of farmers who cultivate black gram, namely Nainwa, Matunda, Hindoli, Jhakhana , Arnaya, Kishanpura , Jhopdhaiya For the selection of respondents, a list of participative farmers where frontline demonstration was carried out for two consecutive years from 2021-22 was be taken.
+From the total, seven villages were selected as having maximum number of farmers who cultivate black gram, namely Nainwa, Matunda, Hindoli, Jhakhana , Arnaya, Kishanpura and Jhopdhaiya For the selection of respondents, a list of participative farmers where frontline demonstration was carried out for two consecutive years from 2021-22 was be taken.
 In this study, blackgram variety Kota Urd-3 released recently (2021-2022) from Agricultural Research Station, Kota has been considered for the technical efficiency.
-Secondary data is collected from the released proposals of the variety from respective breeders; data is also taken from the performance evaluations done by the extension Stations and the real time data from the farmers’ fields about the same crop variety is also recorded.
+Secondary data is collected from the released proposals of the variety from respective breeders; data is also taken from the performance evaluations done by the extension stations and the real time data from the farmers’ fields about the same crop variety is also recorded.
 Finally at last stage, 120 farmers from seven villages was selected as respondents of present study.
 For collection of data from the respondents, an interview schedule was prepared.
 The personal interview method was used for the collection of the data.
 The data were analysed critically with the help of different statistical tools like frequency, percentage, standard deviation, arithmetic mean, mean percent score, rank correlation (rs), correlation and regression analysis.
 The technical efficiency was evaluated:

 TEi = Yi*Yi = 1θi = 0≤TE≤1